aninatroya/ABSA_Tweets/README.md

 Initially, there is nothing to modify as the configuration parameters comes from the config.ini file, where the user should put his/her own project configuration parameters.

 ### 2.3.
 The "preprocess.py" file
-- The configuration parameters are red from the config-ini file directly from the "environment variables" of the file.
+- The configuration parameters are red from the config.ini file directly from the "environment variables" of the file.
 - There are two main dictionaries for the use case "target_aspects_dict" and "targets_entities_dict", **that should be modify directly** by the user, depending on her/his own use cases.
 The targets that in the tweets appear are those that are referred by the aspect/entity dictionary.
 Consecutively any comment (tweet) about a given target aspect or target entity, will be labeled with their respective entities.
 For your use-case, you should **take care and modify both dictionaries, as they are related**.